oliwave/cs-665-assignment-3/README.md

 ### Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.

+- `Email` is an interface so any type of email that needs to extend the capability of eamil can simply implement this interface.

 ### Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.

+- From the clients side, we only need to interact with the `EmailGenerator` which delegates all the complexity to the concrete types implementing `Email` interface
+- Now, we can change the Email template during runtime without specifying explicit logic, eliminating complexity.

 ### Describe how you have avoided duplicated code and why it is important.

+- Each email type has a concrete Class that implements the `Email` interface
+- Therefore, we can keep our code DRY and reuse all the defined email types, such as `Business` and `VIP`.

 ### If applicable, mention any design patterns you have used and explain why they were chosen.

+- The Strategy pattern eliminate the if-else statement so that we don't need maintain the logic of choosing concrete implementation based on user input
+- This pattern allows us to dynamically swap a pattern at runtime and execute specific tasks without knowing the underlying implementation for each concrete class

 # Maven Commands